mProjectsCode/obsidian-meta-bind-plugin-docs/src/content/docs/guides/buttons.md

 	icon?: string; // An optional lucide icon to display on the button
 	style: 'default' | 'primary' | 'destructive' | 'plain'; // The style of the button class?: string; // Optional CSS classes to add to the button.
-Multiple classes can be separated by spaces tooltip?: string; // Optional tooltip to display when hovering over the button.
+Multiple classes can be separated by spaces cssStyle?: string; // Optional CSS inline stiles to apply to the button. backgroundImage?: string; // Optional path to a background image for the button. tooltip?: string; // Optional tooltip to display when hovering over the button.
 If not set, the label is used id?: string; // The optional id of the button, used for referencing the button in inline buttons hidden?: boolean; // Whether this button should be hidden, useful when only using the button in inline buttons